 Majid Sarvi is the chair in Transport Engineering and the professor in Transport for Smart Cities at the University of Melbourne.
 He is the founder and the director of the AIMES (Australian Integrated Multimodal EcoSystem).
 AIMES is the world’s first urban testing ecosystem for implementing and testing of emerging connected transport technologies at large scale and in complex urban environment which involves 37 partners from government and leading Australian and global industry partners.

-He has over 20 years of professional, academic and research experience in the areas of traffic and transport engineering.
+He has over 22 years of professional, academic and research experience in the areas of traffic and transport engineering.
 His researches are multidisciplinary with international outlook and both theoretically oriented and applied in nature.
-His fields of research cover a range of topics, including: crowd dynamic modelling and simulation, large-scale multimodal transport network modelling, vulnerability and optimization, as well as traffic flow theory and operations.
-He has been the author/co-author of over 220 refereed publications in top transportation journals and various conference and symposia proceedings.
-This includes 88 ISI publications listed in Scopus and 5 papers in the International symposium of Traffic and Transportation Theory (ISTTT).
-He currently serves on the editorial board of several journals including Transportation Research Part C, Journal of Advanced Transportation, Transportmetrica, and Journal of Transportation Letters.
+His fields of research cover a range of topics, including: connected multimodal transport network modelling and analysis, crowd dynamic modelling and simulation and network vulnerability assessment and optimization.
+He has been the author/co-author of over 250 refereed publications in top transportation journals and various conference and symposia proceedings.
+This includes over 140 ISI publications listed in Scopus and 7 papers in the International symposium of Traffic and Transportation Theory (ISTTT).
+He currently serves on the editorial board of several journals including Transportation Research Part C, Transportmetrica, and Journal of Transportation Letters.